roosemberth/karuiwm/README.md

 * complete multi-monitor support (moving clients to other monitors, swapping monitors upon collision, indicator for focused monitor, ...)
+* dmenu integration for workspace selection
+* mouse support, floating windows (+ rules)
 * scratchpad
-* mouse support
+* more layouts

+These are features that *might* get added in the future:

 * savestate for restoring the session after a restart
-* intelligent workspace name matching for WSD; propositions à la dmenu

 build